 Your course textbook will serve as a good starting point for the design process.
 Start with the schematic given above.
-If you want, check out a transformer from the stockroom and measure it to get an exact value.
+Check out a transformer from the stockroom and measure it to get an exact value.
 This value will be used as your voltage supply in the simulation.
-If you don't measure the transformer, make sure to perform simulations that are above and below the rating to see what effect it has on the circuit.